graphcore/tutorials/tutorials/tensorflow2/keras/README.md

 Keras tutorial: How to run on IPU
 -----------------------------------

 This tutorial provides an introduction on how to run Keras models on IPUs, and features that allow you to fully utilise the capability of the IPU.
-Please refer to the [TensorFlow 2 Keras API reference](https://docs.graphcore.ai/projects/tensorflow-user-guide/en/latest/api.html#module-tensorflow.python.ipu.keras) for full details of all available features.
+Please refer to the [TensorFlow 2 documentation - Keras with IPUs](https://docs.graphcore.ai/projects/tensorflow-user-guide/en/latest/keras_tf2.html) and the TensorFlow 2 Keras API reference sections on [IPU extensions](https://docs.graphcore.ai/projects/tensorflow-user-guide/en/latest/api.html#module-tensorflow.python.ipu.keras.extensions), and IPU-specific [Keras layers](https://docs.graphcore.ai/projects/tensorflow-user-guide/en/latest/api.html#keras-layers), [Keras losses](https://docs.graphcore.ai/projects/tensorflow-user-guide/en/latest/api.html#module-tensorflow.python.ipu.keras.losses) and [Keras optimizers](https://docs.graphcore.ai/projects/tensorflow-user-guide/en/latest/api.html#module-tensorflow.python.ipu.keras.losses) for full details of all available features.

 Requirements:
 * Installed and enabled Poplar